numankaraaslan/springHibernateJSPdemo/README.md

 # springHibernateJSPdemo

-A sample bootstrap project for spring framework and hibernate and JSP
+A sample and up-to-date bootstrap project using Spring Framework and Hibernate and JSP